 The slow pause and sink of the original Rap are good for post cold front conditions when you want to keep the bait in front of the fish.
 The Shadow Rap Shad works well when shad and similar fish begin to die off in the fall.

-Both baits can deliver in the summer too along the edges and tops of grass and other structure.
+Both baits can also deliver along the edges and tops of grass and other structure in the summer.

 Best Shadow Rap Colors For Bass And Walleye